 Al Dar Island

-If you prefer the beach, another Bahrain Attraction that you can include in your list is the Al Dar Island.
+If you prefer the beach, another one of Bahrain tourist attractions that you can include in your list is the Al Dar Island.

 Approximately a 10-minute boat ride from Sitra, Fisherman’s Port, the Al Dar Islands is a natural beach and is one of the most nearest getaway from the city.
 The island offers various activities such as boat trips, jet ski, kayaks and scuba diving to name a few.